Nishadayalan/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-write your name and register name
+Program the code with def circulate.
 ### Step 2:
-define a function
+Get the two value from the user for the number of rotation.
 ### Step 3:
-Get the value from the user for the number of rotation
+Print the circulating values.
 ### Step 4:
-Using the slicing concept rotate the list
+Using the slicing concept rotate the list.
 ### Step 5:
-give the print statement
+Give print statement.
 ### Step 6:
-execute the program
+Execute the program.
 ## Program:
 ```
 #Program to circulate N values.